Configuring Microsoft Entra ID for vCenter Server

 • To add the identity provider in vCenter Server for Microsoft Entra ID, go to Configure vCenter Server Identity Provider Federation for Azure AD and start with Step 2.

-• After adding the Microsoft Entra ID identity provider in vCenter Server, return to this KB article and continue with the next Step - Update the Entra Redirect URI.
+• After you add the Microsoft Entra ID identity provider in vCenter Server, return to this KB article and continue with the next Step - Update the Entra ID Redirect URI.

 Update the Entra ID Redirect URI

-• After creating the Microsoft Entra ID identity provider configuration on vCenter Server, update the Microsoft Entra ID OpenID Connect application with the Redirect URI the from the Microsoft Entra ID Identity Provider Configuration page in vCenter Server.
+• After you create the Microsoft Entra ID identity provider configuration on vCenter Server, update the Microsoft Entra ID OpenID Connect application with the Redirect URI from the Microsoft Entra ID Identity Provider Configuration page in vCenter Server.

 • In the Azure Admin console:

-1. In the App Registrations screen for the OpenID Connect application created, click Authentication.
+1. In the App Registrations screen for the OpenID Connect application you created, click Authentication.

 2. Select Add a platform and then select Web.

-3. In the Redirect URIs text box, paste the copied Redirect URI from vCenter Server.
+3. In the Redirect URLs text box, paste the copied Redirect URI from vCenter Server.

 4. Click Save.

-Create the SCIM 2.0 Application and Push Users and Groups to vCenter Server.
+Create the SCIM 2.0 Application and Push Users and Groups to vCenter Server (Required)

-• Microsoft Entra ID provides a few options to configure SCIM 2.0 Push.
-The main difference is if vCenter is exposed to external traffic then the inbound traffic is not allowed.
+• Configure SCIM 2.0 users and groups provisioning with Microsoft Entra ID.
+Microsoft Entra ID provides a few options to configure the SCIM 2.0 Push.
+The main difference is whether vCenter is exposed to external traffic, as inbound traffic is not allowed.

-• If vCenter accepts inbound traffic, follow the guide for the VMware Identity Service app (the one below).
+1. If vCenter accepts inbound traffic, follow the guide for the VMware Identity Service app.
+See "Step by Step Guide with VMware Identity Service Application" below.

-Refer the attachments section at the bottom on this kb for Step by step procedure to configure Microsoft Entra Identity Federation with Provisioning Agent and Application Proxy on vCenter Server 8.0 U2.
+Refer to the attachments section at the bottom of this KB for the Step-by-step procedure to configure Microsoft Entra Identity Federation with Provisioning Agent and Application Proxy on vCenter Server 8.0 U2.

 Step by Step Guide with VMware Identity Service Application: